Skip to main content

 Consolidate other debt (CRA, judgments, cards) into the same refinance where it helps

-Private capital can fund in days when a tax-sale date is approaching
+Private capital can fund quickly when a redemption or tax-sale deadline is approaching*

-Existing first mortgage can stay in place — second-mortgage payout where it’s cheaper
+Existing first mortgage can stay in place — a second-mortgage payout where it's cheaper

-Plan to refinance back to A-lender pricing once the lien is gone and credit stabilizes
+Plan to refinance back to A-lender pricing once the lien is cleared and your file stabilizes

-All lender + broker + legal fees disclosed in writing before you commit
+All lender, broker and legal fees disclosed in writing before you commit

 Instant check · no credit pull